Quarter Castle Publishing

 Reviews for Shadows in the Stone found at Goodreads

 Shadows in the Stone Trailer

-One by one, Isla’s senses awakened.
+ONE BY ONE, ISLA’S SENSES awakened.
 The pain in her legs and buttocks greeted her first.
 The bad dreams dissolved into one, and she opened her eyes.
-The tree branches overhanging her sleeping spot blocked the morning sun, but didn’t hide the ugly scowl of the hauflin who peered down upon her.
+The tree branches overhanging her sleeping spot blocked the morning sun but didn’t hide the ugly scowl of the hauflin who peered down upon her.
 She trembled, remembering the events of yesterday.
-He must have sensed her fear because a stupid smirk appeared on his face.
+He must have sensed her fear because a stupid smirk lit up his face.

-Isla breathed easier when he turned and walked away.
-She sat up and pulled the blanket around her.
+She breathed easier when he walked away.
+Sitting up, she pulled the blanket around her.
 The dwarf who had carried her to a safer location still leant against the tree.
 He ate bread from a brown bag.
 He didn’t spread anything on it like butter or fenberry jam.
 He ate it as if a big cookie.

-To settle her nerves, Isla forced herself to look elsewhere.
-She glanced at the dwarf.
-He held out a chunk of bread, waiting for her attention.
+To settle her nerves, she averted her eyes.
+The dwarf had waited for her attention and held out a chunk of bread.
 He tossed it to her, and it bounced onto the ground.
-She picked it up and brushed the dirt away.
+She picked it up and brushed away the dirt.
 After taking a bite, she nodded at the dwarf, silently saying, Thank you.

-As Isla ate, she watched the dwarf and occasionally glanced at the hauflin.
-The two didn’t seem to get along.
+As she ate, she watched him and occasionally glanced at the hauflin.
+The two didn’t get along.
 They sat contently in their own space and didn’t make small talk.
 When she’d eaten the bread, a flask landed in the moss near her.
 Again, the dwarf made an offering.
-She unscrewed the cap and drank the cool water.
-She hadn’t realised the extent of her thirst.
+She unscrewed the cap and drank the cool water greedily.

 Without warning, the water vessel flew from her hands.
 The hauflin glared at the dwarf and threw the flask at him.